FAQs for Students

 No. It just overrides a specific registration restriction and doesn’t guarantee a seat in the class.
 If there are multiple restrictions on a course, all of them must be met in order to enroll in the course.
 Remember, registration is handled on a first come, first served basis, and classes fill up quickly!

 From Self-Service, click on the Student link/tab, then select the Student Profile.
-You can view all of your active advisers from your profile.
+You can view all of your active advisors from your profile.

 It's best to first check for enforced prerequisites before you enroll for a class.
 First click on the class title to view the Class Details.
 Click on the Enforced Prerequisites tab to view enforced prerequisites.
 The Restrictions tab also provides details of other enforced restrictions for the class (ex: permission of instructor or department required.).